 • Figures and tables used in the main body must be indicated as “Fig.” and “Table.”
 For example, “Magnetic resonance imaging of the brain revealed… (Figs. 1-3).

-Figures should be cited in the text and are numbered using Arabic numbers in the order of their citation (e.g., Fig. 1).
+Figures should be cited in the text and numbered using Arabic numbers in the order of their citation (e.g., Fig. 1).
 Figures are not embedded within the text.
 Each figure should be submitted as an individual file.
-Location of figure legends begins at the next page after last table.
+The location of figure legends begins on the next page after the last table.
 Every figure has its own legend.
-Abbreviation and additional information for any clarification should be described within each figure legend.
+Abbreviations and additional information for any clarification should be described within each figure legend.
+The description of footnotes below the figure should follow the order of that of abbreviation and then symbols.
+Symbols should be marked with small alphabet letters in the order of their usage, such as a), b), c, or asterisks (*) for statistical significance.
 Figure files are submitted in EPS, TIFF, or PDF formats.
-Requirement for minimum resolutions are dependent on figure types.
+The requirement for minimum resolutions is dependent on figure types.
 For line drawings, 1,200 dpi are required.
-For grey color works (i.e., picture of gel or blots), 600 dpi are required.
-For color or half-tone artworks, 300 dpi are required.
+For grey color works (i.e., pictures of gel or blots), 600 dpi is required.
+For color or half-tone artwork, 300 dpi is required.
 The files are named by the figure number.

-- • Any illustrations previously published should be accompanied by the written consent of the copyright holder.
+• A previously published figure should be accompanied by a footnote acknowledging the original source and the consent of the copyright holder.

 • Tables should be numbered sequentially with Arabic numerals in the order in which they are mentioned in the text.